Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-03 - Brief description
 CW: brainstormed/discussed project ideas like monopoly, battleship, and eventually decided on reddit.
 Asked questions/approval from Mr. K
 HW: worked on timemline and project breakdown in PROPOSAL.md

+### 2024-01-04 Brief Description
+CW: brainstormed logistics of project.
+Decided on multiple file system, where each post + its replies would be its own file.
+Also decided to do a client-server system, where client can only access its own post (file).
+All displaying of the forum will be in the client, the server will handle processing data.
+Added networking.c file from lab 16 as reference.
+Added empty server.c and client.c files.
+Made own branch and linked with remote branch.